Some links in this article may be affiliate links. See our disclosure for details.

 Fine wine's investment credentials:

-- Near-zero correlation with equities (0.04 over 20 years)
+- Historically low correlation with equities over rolling multi-year periods

 - Declining supply (vintage wine is consumed; the investable stock shrinks over time)